withastro/astro/.changeset/few-keys-heal.md

 ```

 The `astro:before-*` events allow you to change properties and strategies of the view transition implementation.
-The `astro:after-*` events allow you to make changes to the current DOM before and after the transition.
+The `astro:after-*` events allow you to make changes to the current DOM when a phase is completed.
 Head over to docs to see [the full view transitions lifecycle](https://docs.astro.build/en/guides/view-transitions/#lifecycle-events) including these new events!